dunesage/dunesage.github.io/README.md

 ## Modeling

 I applied a random forest model to the dataset.
-First, I found the best hyperparameters using `RandomizedSearchCV`, which turned out to be
+First, I experimented with hyperparameters using `RandomizedSearchCV`, and landed on these:

-`n_estimators=142, max_depth=16, min_samples_leaf=8` with `class_weight='balanced'`
+`n_estimators=300, max_depth=25, min_samples_leaf=5` with `class_weight='balanced'`

-Then, I ran the model, achieving a test accuracy of 96.25% and a training accuracy of 98.97%.
+Then, I ran the model, achieving a test accuracy of 96.50% and a training accuracy of 99.47%.

 Plotted below is the confusion matrix when the model is run on the test data.

 ![Confusion Matrix](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/confusion_matrix.png)

 ## Results